Breaking Down Intellectual Property Cases

 - Design Patents: As the name suggests, design patents cover “new and useful” designs.
 They are often used along with copyrights and trademarks to protect the design of a product.

 Patents are issued by the United States Patent and Trademark Office.
 They typically span for 20 years from the date of the filing of an application.
-Once a patent is granted, it is up to the patent holder to enforce it.
+Once a patent is granted, it is up to the patent holder to enforce it with the help of an intellectual property lawyer.

 Enforcement starts with actively monitoring for patent infringement, often with the help of an experienced intellectual property litigation attorney.
 In the event of infringement, a patent holder has a number of options.
 The patent holder can seek user fees from the infringer through a license agreement or instruct to infringer to stop using the infringing product.
 The threat of a patent infringement lawsuit may be necessary to spur successful negotiations.
 In the event that a patent holder does go to court, the holder can ask for a judge to order the infringer to discontinue the infringing product and to pay money damages for any related financial injury to the patent holder.